James Ellroy: Religion

 Following his parents' divorce, Ellroy was sent to a Dutch Lutheran Church by his mother every Sunday.
 In 2004, Ellroy had stated "I had a Christian upbringing of sorts, Lutheran.
 I don't go to church.
 I can't say I'm a Christian."

 However, in 2013, Ellroy stated "I'm a Christian.
-I’m not an Evangelical Christian, but God and religious spiritual feelings always guided me during the worst moments of my life, and I don't for a moment doubt it."
+I'm not an Evangelical Christian, but God and religious spiritual feelings always guided me during the worst moments of my life, and I don't for a moment doubt it."
 In 2014, Ellroy stated that "I'm a Christian.
 I believe we are all one soul united in God", adding that he is "conservative and theocratic".

+Ellroy has stated that his faith has influenced his novels, describing them as "stories of redemption."
+He described his 2021 novel Widespread Panic as "very much a Christian novel."